-Ginger Zhe Jin received her PhD in 2000 and is currently Professor of Economics at the University of Maryland, College Park.
+Ginger Zhe Jin is currently Professor of Economics at the University of Maryland, College Park.
+She is also the ADVANCE Professor of the College of Behavioral and Social Sciences at the University since September 2021.
 In 2015-2017, she was on leave at the Federal Trade Commission, serving as the Director of the FTC Bureau of Economics from January 2016 to July 2017.
-In 2019-2020, she is on leave at Amazon.
+From January 2019 to May 2020, she was on leave at Amazon.com as Amazon Scholar and Senior Principal Economist.

-She is currently co-editor of Journal of Economics and Management Strategy, associate editor of RAND Journal of Economics, and guest senior editor for a special issue of Marketing Science on consumer protection.
+She is currently co-editor of Journal of Economics and Management Strategy, associate editor of RAND Journal of Economics, advisory council member of Journal of Industrial Economics, and board member of Industrial Organization Society.
 She has been Research Associate of NBER since 2012.

 In October 2014, she co-founded Hazel Analytics, an analytics company that promotes the use of open government data.